msrsan/markoblog/_posts/2015-01-22-How-I-Got-Accepted-To-Techstars-London.md

 author: "Marko Srsan"
 categories: startup
 tags: [Techstars,Associate,VC]
-image:
+image: howIgotacceptedintotechstars.png
+imagehome:
+description: Finally, I am in.
+Read the inside story about how I got accepted to be a part Techstars London 2014 Winter class.
 Medium URL: https://medium.com/@msrsan/how-i-got-accepted-to-techstars-london-40f27b325e29
 ---
 It’s been more than two months since I arrived to London to work as a Techstars Associate in the Winter 2014 cohort, in one of the best startup accelerators out there.
-At least once every week since, I have been asked the same question: ”how did you get accepted, what did it take you to work at Techstars, how did you end up working there?”
+At least once every week since, I have been asked the same question: *”how did you get accepted, what did it take you to work at Techstars, how did you end up working there?”*

 Well, in short — two years, luck and persistence.

 ---

-TL;DR
+**TL;DR**

 It took me two years of events, networking, meeting people, being a part of the community, reaching out, planning far ahead, connecting the dots and seizing opportunities while being on the lookout for new ones and tackling the enormously high administrative barriers.